sincerelygerald/expo-maps-example-geraldDanuco/README.md

 This repo is an example of how to use [expo-maps](https://docs.expo.dev/versions/latest/sdk/maps/), demonstrating various features and capabilities of maps in React Native with Expo.

+Watch the video for a step-by-step walkthrough of Expo Maps: [Expo Maps Deep Dive](https://youtu.be/jDCuaIQ9vd0)

 ## Table of Contents

 1. [Installation](#installation)